 These are my five suggestions for How To Navigate The Holiday Season As An Intuitive Eater.

 This is the basic tenet of intuitive eating.
 In order to create space for choice, we have to first let go of all the rigid food rules we’re holding on to.
 If ALL foods are ‘allowed’ then there’s no reason for feeling guilty for eating anything.
+If you could have whatever you want of what is on offer, what do YOU want?
 Pick what you truly enjoy of the seasonal feasts on offer and feel free to say no to the rest.
+You are don’t have to eat something “just because”.

-- Practice honouring your hunger and fullness ques
+Practice honouring your hunger and fullness ques (and don’t arrive to the party starving!)

 Adopt this as a mantra if one of your struggles are with over exercising and/ or a fear of weight gain.
 Move your body because it feels good to do so.
 You don’t need to earn food, or burn it off.
 Not over the Holiday Season or any other time of the year for that matter.
 Trust that your body know how to regulate itself.